mrcnski/believeobey.live/_posts/2024-09-11-the-son-already-returned.md

 %}

 {% include verse.html
-text="Those who are ashamed of me and of my words, of them the Son of Man will be ashamed when he comes in his glory and the glory of the Father and of the holy angels.
-Indeed, truly I tell you, **there are some standing here who will not taste death** before they see the kingdom of Elohim." verse="Luke 9:26-27"
-%}

-{% include verse.html
 text="Those who are ashamed of me and of my words in this adulterous and sinful generation, of them the Son of Man will also be ashamed when he comes in the glory of his Father with the holy angels.
 Truly I tell you, **there are some standing here who will not taste death** until they see that the kingdom of Elohim has come with power." verse="Mark 8:38-9:1"
 %}